Inside Trust Summit 2024: Shaping the Future of Digital Trust

 She lauded the Lab’s focus on affordable, open-source security solutions, particularly valuable for small enterprises and startups that may lack the resources for costly security tools.

-She also discussed the potential for IITB Trust Lab to become a Center of Excellence in digital trust technologies and AI ethics.
+She also discussed the potential for IITB Trust Lab to become a Center of Excellence in Digital Trust technologies and AI ethics.

 The three new faculty members of IITB Trust Lab — Prof. Devashish Gosain, Prof. Sruthi Sekar, and Prof. Chethan Kamath — then took turns to provide an overview of their research.